U-Roy: Early life

 Ewart Beckford was born in Jones Town, Saint Andrew Parish, Kingston, Jamaica, on 21 September 1942.
 He was raised within a religious and musical family; his mother was an organist for the choir at a local Seventh-day Adventist church.
 The sobriquet U-Roy originated from a younger member of his family who found it difficult to pronounce his first name.
 Beckford attended Denham Town High School in Kingston.
 As a young man Beckford listened to the music of Louis Prima, James Brown, Ruth Brown, Fats Domino, Rufus Thomas, Smiley Lewis and was especially influenced by the vocal phrasing of Louis Jordan.

 Career

 Inspired by Count Matchuki, U-Roy started his professional career as a deejay in 1961 on Dickie Wong's sound system (originally called Doctor Dickies later changed to Dickies Dynamic) moving later to the Sir George the Atomic sound system.
 He then worked on Sir Coxsone Dodd's sound system where he ran the number two set while King Stitt "The Ugly One" ran the main set.
 This was followed by a period with Sir Percy before he moved to King Tubby's Hometown Hi-Fi sound system.
 His first single "Dynamic Fashion Way" (1969) was a Keith Hudson production.
 It was followed by the Lee "Scratch" Perry production "Earth's Rightful Ruler" with Peter Tosh.

+While working with the Hometown Hi-Fi sound system in 1969, U-Roy toasted over instrumental dub plates created from existing rocksteady recordings.
+One such dub plate was a version of the Techniques' "You Don't Care", with Tubby switching from the original vocal recording to the stripped-down rhythm while U-Roy toasted over it.
+The customized version soon became Hometown Hi-Fi's signature tune.

+In 1970, Jamaican singer John Holt (lead vocalist of the Paragons) heard U-Roy toasting over a Duke Reid track at a dance.
+Holt told Reid about the performance and on his recommendation Reid asked him to come and see him and an informal recording deal was arranged.

+"Wake the Town" and "Rule the Nation" both topped Jamaica's JBC and RJR charts, and "Wear You to the Ball" subsequently joined them, giving U-Roy the top three positions on both charts simultaneously for several weeks.
+The success of U-Roy's recordings helped establish deejaying, which had previously been primarily associated with live sound system performances, as a commercially successful recorded form.